zilliztech/GPTCache/README.md

 📔 This project is undergoing swift development, and as such, the API may be subject to change at any time.
 For the most up-to-date information, please refer to the latest [documentation]( https://gptcache.readthedocs.io/en/latest/) and [release note](https://github.com/zilliztech/GPTCache/blob/main/docs/release_note.md).

+**NOTE:** As the number of large models is growing explosively and their API shape is constantly evolving, we no longer add support for new API or models.
+We encourage the usage of using the get and set API in gptcache, here is the demo code: https://github.com/zilliztech/GPTCache/blob/main/examples/adapter/api.py

 ## Quick Install

 `pip install gptcache`